Skip to contents

 You can install rsi via:

-You can install the development version of rsi from GitHub with:
+You can install the development version of rsi from GitHub using pak:

 # install.packages("pak")